Retire in Costa Rica

 What are the most rewarding aspects of retiring in Costa Rica?

 "Making new friends in Costa Rica.
 Not expats so much, but Ticos.
 I also enjoy traveling around the country on the buses which are safe and comfortable.
 I have my own routine.
-I walk a lot, eat healthier food," remarked one retiree in San Jose.
+I walk a lot, eat healthier food," explained one retiree living in San Jose.

 What are healthcare services like in Costa Rica?